 Application Spotlights at IEEE VIS

 There is a clear need to promote application-focused work in the VIS community.
-This is due both to the recognized need to engage real-world decision makers and to the growing awareness of the value of application work for generating basic research questions.
-Last year, we created a new format to help address this need: Application Spotlights.
+This is both due to the recognized need to engage real-world decision makers and to the growing awareness of the value of application work for generating basic research questions.
+Since 2019, we created a new format to help address this need: Application Spotlights.
 It is one of several components - including the VAST Challenge, the SciVis Contest and the VisInPractice program - which aim at bridging the gap between fundamental research and practical applications.

 What is an Application Spotlight?

 An Application Spotlight is a fast-paced, session-sized event (90mins) that revolves around a central, practically relevant topic.
-It is meant to be lean, in the sense that both the application for and the organization of a spotlight is lightweight to entice participation from both within and outside of the classical VIS community.
-The goal of a Spotlight session is to create a self-contained intro into an application topic that is relevant to VIS.
-This includes
+It is meant to be lean, in the sense that both the application for and the organization of a spotlight is lightweight to entice participation from both within and outside of the traditional VIS community.
+The goal of a Spotlight session is to create a self-contained introduction into an application topic that is relevant to VIS.
+This includes:

 - an introduction into the problem domain at hand - ideally delivered by a domain scientist or practitioner from said domain and accessible for a VIS-focussed audience;